herrardo/community-starter-kit/README.md

 # welcome bot: A Probot App

 A GitHub App built with [probot](https://github.com/probot/probot) that celebrates new user activity within your repository.
+Welcome!

 ## What it does